-15 Best Preppy Clothing Brands: Modern Ivy League Style (2022)
+30 Best Preppy Clothing Brands: Modern Ivy League Style (2023)

 GANT

-Given that it was founded in New Haven on the US east coast in 1949, you won’t be surprised to learn that American giant GANT brings a decidedly nautical flavour to its own unique brand of preppy clothing.
+Given that it was founded in New Haven on the US east coast in 1949, you won’t be surprised to learn that American giant GANT brings a decidedly nautical flavor to its own unique brand of preppy clothing.

-Starting out making OCBDs and flannel shirts, GANT soon gained favour with a burgeoning middle-class audience in America who were clamouring for the Ivy League style.
+Starting out making OCBDs and flannel shirts, GANT soon gained favor with a burgeoning middle-class audience in America who were clamoring for the Ivy League style.
 In fact, a 1954 issue of LIFE magazine declared New Haven the home of the Ivy League look (it helped that Yale was on their doorstep).

-Today, GANT continues to evolve the preppy aesthetic with a modern maritime look rich in colour, pattern and technical innovation.
+Today, GANT continues to evolve the preppy aesthetic with a modern maritime look rich in color, pattern and technical innovation.

 Brooks Brothers